Meteorandfan/Skeleton-Sentinel/README.md

 React: A "surprised" reaction to sudden CPU spikes (> 25% jump).

 Hit: Visual feedback when memory usage is critically high (> 85%).

-Dead: Total collapse when the system hits its absolute limit (> 95%).

 🛠️ Technical Prowess
 Ultra-Lightweight: Minimal footprint on your system resources (monitored by psutil).